Unbalanced Optimal Transport: Dynamic and Kantorovich Formulation: Examples

 \section{Examples}

 In this section we discuss some examples which fit into the framework developed in sections \ref{sec : general static problem} and \ref{sec:DynamicToStatic}.
-Optimal partial transport is first treated and then our initial motivating example: the Wasserstein-Fisher-Rao metric.
-In this section, $\Omega$ is a convex compact set in $\R^d$.
+Optimal partial transport is first treated and then the motivating example: the Wasserstein-Fisher-Rao metric.
+In this section, $\Omega$ is a convex compact set in $\R^d$ with nonempty interior.